bartkozal/vue-fraction-grid/README.md

            [:rwd="{ breakpointName: size }"]>
 ```

-Provide any size you want to in the fraction format.
-Grid item should be nested directly in the grid. **Denominator can't be equal 0!**
+Use any size in the fraction format.
+Grid item should be nested directly in the grid.
+Fractions of items don't have to sum to 1. **Denominator can't be equal 0!**

 ```html
 <grid-item size="5/8">